 Hochstein celebrated 100 years in 2020 ...

 Founded to commemorate the genius of the late David Hochstein, the David Hochstein Music School Settlement (now known as The Hochstein School) opened on January 2, 1920, in the Hochstein family home on Joseph Avenue, with 250 students on its roster.
-During the last 100 years, our physical building has moved several times and the school has grown to approximately 3,500 students annually!
+During the last 100 years, our physical building has moved several times and the school has grown to more than 3,000 students annually!

 Did you know that HOCHSTEIN IS the ONLY SCHOOL OF ITS KIND in the United States?